Heartland Bank: Predecessors

 In 1875, the 'Ashburton Permanent Building & Investment Society' was established, which subsequently merged with 'SMC Building Society and Loan & Building Society', becoming 'CBS Canterbury'.
 Separately, the 'Southern Cross Building Society' opened in Auckland in 1923, offering a similar range of financial services to its customers throughout the North Island.

 Four leading stock and station businesses; Williams & Kettle, Wrightson, Pyne Gould Guinness, and Reid Farmers merged to become PGG Wrightson Finance (PWF) in the 1940s.
 PWF provided financial services to its farming and rural clients.

-In 1952, 'MARAC Finance' was established lending money to business to purchase commercial vehicles as the 'North Shore Rental Van Company'.
+In 1952, 'MARAC Finance' was established lending money to businesses to purchase commercial vehicles as the 'North Shore Rental Van Company'.
 Over the next 55 years it grew to provide financing, lending and insurance services to businesses and individuals.

 In late 2010 a plan was hatched to bring together these four separate financial institutions to create a financial company with national coverage across New Zealand that had enough assets to become a bank.
 On 5 January 2011, CBS Canterbury, Southern Cross Building Society and MARAC Finance Limited combined to become one organisation.
 On 31 August 2011, the Group acquired PGG Wrightson Finance.